felipefischel/cloudflare-enterprise-usage-dashboard/README.md

 By default, the API token is configured via the dashboard UI and stored in Cloudflare KV.

-**For enhanced security**, you can optionally migrate to using Wrangler secrets for the API token (do this AFTER initial deployment and configuration):
+**For enhanced security**, you can optionally migrate to using Wrangler secrets for the API token:

 ```bash
 npx wrangler secret put CLOUDFLARE_API_TOKEN
 ```

-**Important:** You must deploy the Worker first (step 4) before you can set secrets.

 If this secret is set, it will override the UI-configured API token.
 This approach:

 - ✅ Keeps API token out of KV storage
 - ✅ Managed via Cloudflare's secret management
-- ✅ Can be rotated without redeploying code

-**Note:** Account IDs are always configured via the dashboard UI (not via secrets) to support multi-account setups.

 ## Architecture